 The sleek Garmin Forerunner 645 Music was built for runners, but you'll probably find it indispensable in your daily life too.
 In addition to advanced running metrics, this smart bit of wrist-wear can be set up for contactless payments, stores and plays up to 500 songs and lets you keep track of all your smartphone notifications.

-The Garmin Forerunner 935 Multisport GPS Watch with Integrated heart Rate monitor (HRM) can be paired with your smartphone for audio prompts based on your training plan to help you stay on track.
-The 935 also features live tracking and smart notifications.
+The Garmin Forerunner 945 Multisport GPS Watch with Integrated heart Rate monitor (HRM) can be paired with your smartphone for audio prompts based on your training plan to help you stay on track.
+The 945 also features built-in mapping to help keep you on track and smart notifications.
 Wirelessly upload your speed, distance, and heart rate readings to create concise, easy-to-understand charts, graphs, maps, and more so you can view your activities, track progress toward goals and share data with your running buddies.

-The Polar Vantage M records comprehensive performance data but don't worry about making sense of complicated metrics yourself.
+The Polar Vantage M2 GPS Sports Watch records comprehensive performance data but don't worry about making sense of complicated metrics yourself.
 The simple Polar Flow app will help you to understand your training load so you'll know when it's time to push your training and when it's time to rest.
-For pro-level stats including wrist-based power output analysis, the Polar Vantage V is also worth a look.
+For pro-level stats including wrist-based power output analysis, the Polar Vantage V2 GPS Watch is also worth a look.

 The Suunto Ambit3 Sports Sapphire with HRM comes complete with a heart-rate monitoring belt.
 For its entry-level price, it's packed with features, including advanced run, swim and cycle functions, and is compatible with training apps like Strava and TrainingPeaks.